nerves-project/nerves/guides/introduction/getting-started.md

 check out our [collection of example projects](https://github.com/nerves-project/nerves_examples).

 Be sure to set your `MIX_TARGET` environment variable appropriately for the target hardware you have.
-Visit the [Targets Page](targets.html) for more information on what target name to use for the boards that Nerves supports.
+Visit the [Supported Targets Page](supported-targets.html) for more information on what target name to use for the boards that Nerves supports.

 The `nerves_examples` repository contains several example projects to get you